Knolaisen/alpha-zero-prosjekt/neural_network_architecture.md

 bypassing one or more layers in between.

 To learn more one can read the the paper "Deep Residual Learning for Image Recognition" by Kaiming He et al (2015).

+We chose to immitate AlphaZero and we have 20 residual blocks in our net